GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-70/index.md

     src="https://storage.googleapis.com/webfundamentals-assets/updates/2018/10/spotify-on-windows.mp4">
 </video>

-Once installed, they’re launched from the Start menu, and run like all other installed apps, without an address bar or tabs.
+Once installed, they're launched from the Start menu, and run like all other installed apps, without an address bar or tabs.
-[Service workers](https://developers.google.com/web/fundamentals/primers/service-workers/) ensure that they’re fast, and reliably, the [app window](https://developers.google.com/web/updates/2018/05/dpwa#the_app_window) experience makes them feel like any other installed app.
+[Service workers](https://developers.google.com/web/fundamentals/primers/service-workers/) ensure that they're fast, and reliably, the [app window](https://developers.google.com/web/updates/2018/05/dpwa#the_app_window) experience makes them feel like any other installed app.

 Getting started isn't any different than what you're already doing today.